mainsail-crew/crowsnest/README.md

 #### Hint Bookworm

-OS images that are based on Debian 12 (codename 'bookworm') currently use a different branch of [camera-streamer](https://github.com/ayufan/camera-streamer)!
+Raspberr Pi OS images that are based on Debian 12 (codename 'bookworm') currently use a different branch of [camera-streamer](https://github.com/ayufan/camera-streamer)!

 ---